TheScenery/listen-with-you/README.md

 # listen-with-you

-Use Netease music to listen to the same music at the same time
+Try to use Netease music to listen to the same music at the same time

 inspired by